juhakivekas/explision/README.md

 Explision
 ---------
-This program  will explode your  models for you  so that you  can then build  Them  back  together  from magnificent  lasercut  triangles  of plywood, acrylic or MDF.
+This program  will explode your  models for you  so that you  can then build  them  back  together  from magnificent  lasercut  triangles  of plywood, acrylic or MDF.
 The tool  is meant for making physical models of any 3D model.